dKurbi/ActivityManagerAPI/README.md

 | POST   | `/api/users/{userId}/activities/{activityId}` | Add a user to an activity   |
 | DELETE | `/api/users/{userId}/activities/{activityId}` | Remove a user from an activity |

+### Postman Collection

+To test the API, a Postman collection is provided.
+Follow these steps to import and use it:

+1. Download the [`Activity_Manager_API.postman_collection.json`](https://github.com/dKurbi/ActivityManagerAPI/blob/main/postman/Activity_Manager_API.postman_collection.json) file from the `/postman` directory of this repository.
+2. Open Postman.
+3. Click on **Import**.
+4. Select the downloaded `.json` file and import it.
+5. Once imported, you can test all the API endpoints provided in the collection.

 ---

 ## Versió en Català